Aspen Education Group

-Aspen Education Group is an American company that provides controversial therapeutic interventions for adolescents and young adults, including wilderness therapy programs, residential treatment centers, therapeutic boarding schools, and weight loss programs, which have been accused of torture and abuse.
+Aspen Education Group is an American company that provides controversial therapeutic interventions for adolescents and young adults.
+At its peak, it owned dozens of residential programs including wilderness therapy programs, residential treatment centers, therapeutic boarding schools, and weight loss programs.
+Starting in the 2000s, some of these programs were accused of torture, abuse, and neglect leading to the death of multiple residents.
+By 2013, most were closed and as of 2023, only a few programs remain active.

 Since November 2006, Aspen Education Group, with corporate offices located in Cerritos, California has been a division of Bain Capital's CRC Health.

 History

 Aspen Education Group, Inc. was formed in December 1997 as a spin-off of College Health Enterprises.
 In 1998, Aspen was reported to have annual revenues of $28 million.
 That same year, the Sprout Group and Frazier Healthcare Ventures of Seattle purchased major interests in the company.
 In 2002, Aspen obtained an investment of $15 million from Warburg Pincus and $48 million or more in loans from CapitalSource and Caltius Mezzanine.
 For 2006, it projected revenue of $150 million.
 In late 2006, Bain Capital acquired Aspen Education Group for $300 million.
 Private equity investors were attracted to the business because, unlike most educational companies, its revenue comes from payments by private individuals rather than from government sources.
 In 2005, The New York Times reported that analysts estimated that companies like Aspen had profits between 10 and 20 percent of their revenues.

 In and around 2009, Aspen closed six programs.
 In March 2011, Aspen announced its intention to close five additional programs and consolidate three others citing "reduced demand for therapeutic schools and programs in today's economy".
 The closed programs include Bromley Brook School, New Leaf Academy of Oregon, NorthStar Center, Aspen Ranch and SunHawk Adolescent Recovery Center.
 In addition, the program at Aspen Achievement Academy merged into Outback Therapeutic Expeditions.
 Youth Care of Utah merged into Island View Residential Treatment Center, and Passages to Recovery moved to the SUWS Adolescent Program to expand the services offered there.
 In July 2013, Aspen announced that another five of its programs (Academy at Swift River, Stone Mountain School, Talisman Academy, Adirondack Leadership Expeditions, and SUWS Adolescent & Youth Programs of Idaho) would close later that summer.